SiliconLabs/automated-measurement-framework/README.md

 ### Supported devices:

 In terms of devices that can be tested, currently only Series 1 and 2 EFR32 devices are supported (the ones that can be used with the RAILTest application).
-The framework was tested during development with the following instruments (but custom instruments can be added easily, as the framework uses SCPI commands to communicate with them):
+The framework was tested during development with the following instruments (but other instruments from the same manufacturer are likely compatible, and also custom instruments can be added easily, as the framework uses SCPI commands to communicate with them):

 -